Skip to main content

 What you need

-• The claimed record_hash
+• The claimed evidence, leakage-vector, and rating-event hashes

 • Any SHA-256 implementation